(Source: Angela Farrell, Realtor.com)

 So how do you keep it from happening to you?
 You'll need to think like a scammer to beat a scammer.
 Here are a few trademark secrets behind those rental swindles—and how you can beat them at their own game.

 It's so easy for fraudsters to trick you because they’re using real ads.
 They steal real rental ads, copying the text and the images, and making some minor tweaks—something as small as changing the rent amount.
 They’ll also find a house that’s for sale, and turn it into a rental ad.

 - They cast a wide net:

 Think you're safe with one rental site but not another?
 Think again.
 These crooks aren’t just posting on one site.
 They’ll use a syndication tool—a platform that posts one listing to multiple locations—to cast a wide net.
-And they do it with gusto.
 Most scammers post dozens of ads on dozens of sites, bagging as much cash as they can before retreating.